danielnilsson9/bbs-fw/README.md

 Running at 5V

 Common chinese MCU for BLDC control.
-Pinout seems to match standard schematic, see datasheets/China-BLDC-motor-controller-36V-250W.pdf
+Pinout seems to resemble a standard schematic, see datasheets/China-BLDC-motor-controller-36V-250W.pdf

-P150 is used for throttle input (i.e. power).
+P150 is used as motor enable signal, controlled by STC MCU.
-This is pin is directly connected to STC MCU via series resistor and filter capacitor.
-Most likely is PWM signal from STC used to control motor power.
-All other logic is in STC MCU firmware.

-There seems to be a direct UART connection between STC and NEC MCU.
+There is a direct UART connection between STC and NEC MCU.
-UART2 is used on STC and is directly connected to UART0 on NEC MCU.
+UART2 is used on STC and is directly connected to UART1 on NEC MCU.

-There seems to be a serial protocol defined for the NEC ebike controller for setting parameters.
-More investigation needed.

-It would seem likely that parameters are transfered when Bafang Config Tool is used to upload parameters to STC MCU.
-At least max current would be needed by NEC MCU since motor control and current sense is implemented there.
+Reverse engineered protocol definition can be found in PROTOCOL.md

+Enable motor signal is used along with the set "target current" message to control motor from STC MCU.

 #### HALL U
 White